NodeBE4/opinion/_posts/2022-12-26-EnclavedMicrostate.md

 I'll add also that there are sites like VStats that have [daily top 50 leaderboards for maximum and average stream viewership](https://www.vstats.jp/leaderboard/today), and a quick scroll suggests that Hololive usually dominates the top 25, except on major event days.
 For instance the free part of Day 1 of Nijisanji's end-of-year event on [29 December](https://www.vstats.jp/leaderboard/2022-12-29) got a whopping 242k maximum concurrent viewers, while Hololive's [end-of-year event on 31 December](https://www.vstats.jp/leaderboard/2022-12-31) got 197k.
 So Niji can definitely get a lot of viewers together for agency-wide events, but the maximum viewership of any individual talent tends to be lower than their Hololive equivalents.

+----- __1018.3__ -----2023-01-03 01:07:27+08:00:

+It'll depend obviously, but at the same time, Salome didn't hit the VTuber record for fastest to 1m subs based purely off organic success.
+Niji hardly lacks brand identity, and especially when we look at more recent talent waves, which have been concentrated in the EN branch, there's a lot of existing audience recycling at work.
+And I don't want to say this as some kind of bad thing; rather, I raise it as something that complicates the superficial numbers considerably.